ericytex/ericytex/README.md

 - 👋 Hi, I’m @ericytex
-- 👀 I’m interested in DataScience, AI & ML, IOT research applications
+- 👀 I’m interested building application leveraging data using Machine learning
-- 🌱 I’m currently learning DataScience
+- 🌱 I’m Data Nerd
-- 💞️ I’m looking to collaborate on research projects that utilize DataScience, AI and ML.
-IOT has a brigt future too, so I am open.
+- 💞️ I’m looking to collaborate on research projects that heavily use Machine Learning.
+Open to Collaboration or just chat.
 - 📫 How to reach me ewatyeks@gmail.com

 <!---